Road to Adoption

 road6Step Two: Choosing your group...

 As you consider adoption, we believe this is one of the first most important steps in making it a successful one.
-In the beginning of the adoption movement, foilks were lucky to find a group within a day's drive of their home.
+In the beginning of the adoption movement, folks were lucky to find a group within a day's drive of their home.
 Thank goodness, in today's world there are many more groups out there all working towards the same goal.
-All groups will choose to do things a bit differently, though...organize differently, have separate criteria for adoption, are larger or smaller, use kennels or foster homes etc. At Greyhound Crossroads we realize that every family is different, too, and your choice of adoption groups should reflect that, particularly for first-time greyhound owners who usually have more questions in the beginning.
+All groups will choose to do things a bit differently, though...organize differently, have separate criteria for adoption, are larger or smaller, use kennels or foster homes etc. At Greyhound Crossroads we realize that every family is different, too, and your choice of adoption groups should reflect that, particularly for first-time greyhound owners, who usually have more questions in the beginning.
 We think there are so many greyt reasons for choosing the group first!

 Making the best match - the group that knows you, your family members, and your lifestyle the best will be the best equipped to help you make the best choice among the dogs available.